Frequently asked FOIs

 This page provides regularly asked FOI information on the former Friarsgate development and development agreement.

-Why not see if your FOI request is answered below before submitting a new request.
+Please check to see if your FOI request is answered below before submitting a new request.

 What were the funding arrangements for Friarsgate when Lichfield District Council approved the scheme?